SecUpwN/Spotify-AdKiller/README.md

 ### License

 Many people have contributed to make our script become what it is today (huge shout-out to the initial creator [pcworld](https://github.com/pcworld)).
 If you are like us and think that it is very sad when projects die, please accept that all code here is fully licensed under GPL v3+.
 Have a look at the full [License](https://github.com/SecUpwN/Spotify-AdKiller/blob/master/LICENSE).
-Fork us and make pull requests!
+Fork us & make pull requests!

 **This product is not endorsed, certified or otherwise approved in any way by Spotify.
 Spotify is the registered trade mark of the Spotify Group.
 Use your brainz prior to formatting your HDD.**